VA Boston Healthcare System

-The Internship in Clinical Psychology, formerly known as the Boston Consortium in Clinical Psychology, is a yearlong training program located among the campuses of the VA Boston Healthcare System.
+The VA Boston Healthcare System Psychology Internship Training Program, formerly known as the Boston Consortium in Clinical Psychology, is a yearlong training program located among the campuses of the VA Boston Healthcare System.
 The internship is fully accredited by the Commission on Accreditation of the American Psychological Association.
 Our next accreditation site visit will be in 2015.
 The internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and is one of only eleven (11) internship members of the Academy of Psychological Clinical Science (APCS).

 The internship seeks candidates from APA-accredited, scientist-practitioner and clinical science programs in clinical and counseling psychology.
-Our training program provides a wide variety of opportunities to work with veterans in three different VA campuses, as well as children and adolescents in a non-VA setting (Boston University’s Center for Anxiety & Related Disorders.)
+Our training program provides a wide variety of opportunities to work with veterans in three different VA campuses, as well as children and adolescents in a non-VA externship setting (Boston University’s Center for Anxiety & Related Disorders.)

 Interns will train in two rotations: a Match (8-month) rotation, as well as a second (4-month) rotation, which is selected to assure a sufficient breadth of experience for our interns.
 Because each rotation has a distinct APPIC match (program) number, the results of the Match assure interns their assignment to a specific 8-month rotation.
 Assignments to the four-month rotation, selection of research mentors, and the opportunities for adjunctive training experiences and supervisors are guided by our interns' other interests and training needs, which are discussed in detail after the Match results (and 8-month rotation) are known.
 All interns have complementary training experiences, including: adjunctive training experiences, which may involve work in a different clinic or with a different population than those found within the intern’s two major clinical rotations; scholarly inquiry / research activities; and a weekly seminar series.
 Depending upon their interests and qualifications, interns also may arrange to do a research externship, which would expand opportunities and available time for scholarly inquiry activities.

 Available rotations for 2016 - 2017: